 Join us for Khalil Martin’s MASc thesis presentation, “Complex Questions for the Study of Urban Agglomerations.”
 All are welcome.

-It introduces the familiar concept of adaptive capability and proposes an emphasis on this concept over the concept of dynamic externalities found in much of the literature.
-While the latter considers the firm to be the primary unit of analysis in the study of urban agglomerations, the former places the city itself as primary – with its interrelated institutions, cultures and material conditions – facilitating the spontaneous association and re-association of dynamic, heterogeneous individuals.
+It reintroduces the familiar concept of adaptive capability and proposes an emphasis on this concept over the concept of dynamic externalities found in the literature.
+While the latter considers the firm to be the primary unit of analysis in the study of urban agglomerations, the former places the city itself as primary – with its interrelated institutions, cultures, and material conditions – facilitating the spontaneous association and re-association of dynamic, heterogeneous agents.

 Khalil Martin is a student, under the supervision of Professor Eric J. Miller, of urban environments, entering the Transportation Engineering + Planning MASc program with experience in Business Planning for the creation of the Union Pearson Express, Construction Management for TTC Second Exit and Easier Access projects, and Transportation Demand Modelling for the consultancy IBI Group.
 The breadth of his reading surpasses the breadth of his work experiences.
 In his learning, he seeks to find intuitive handles for understanding and managing complex systems.